zKirinz/react-starter-template/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn format`

+Find and format files.
+You can specify what kinds of files you want to format or exclude any files, etc... in **package.json** scripts.

+**Note: When you use `git commit`, [Husky](https://typicode.github.io/husky/#/) will automatically format and fix your code if possible.
+If it fails to fix it, an error will occur to stop the commit.
+You can also change the rules of format in `.prettierrc.json` file**.

+### `yarn prepare`

+This script will run automatically so as to setup [Husky](https://typicode.github.io/husky/#/) when you install or add packages.

 ### `yarn build`

 Builds the app for production to the `build` folder.\